apace100/origins-docs/docs/types/meta_action_types/chance.md

 }
 ```

-This action has a 40% chance to set the player on fire for 5 seconds.
+This example has a 40% chance to set the entity on fire for 5 seconds.